golioth/developer-training/website/docs/golioth-exploration/01-golioth-intro/01-what-is-golioth.md

 new functionality:

-* **Over-the-air updates** - Push and manage new firmware images, including targeting specific devices.
+* **Over-the-air updates** - Push and manage new firmware images, including targeting specific devices
-* **Time-series database tracking** - easy management of sensor data on the cloud.
+* **Time-series database tracking** - Easy management of sensor data on the cloud
 * **Command and control capabilities**
   * **LightDB State** - Push and pull data from a device using state-based databases on the cloud